motdam/bqdf/README.md

 The cleanest approach is to keep `from nbdev.showdoc import *` in a separate notebook cell without the `#|export` directive, so it’s available while you’re working but doesn’t get exported to the module.

+how can i update my pypi package now that i’ve made those chanegs?